slhernandez/css-guidelines/README.md

 #### Animations

-Favor transitions over animations.
-Avoid animating other properties than `opacity` and `transform`.
+Favor transitions over animations for hover states, or when information on a page is added or removed.
+It's best to avoid animating other properties than `opacity` and `transform`.

 ```css